madpsy/xpa125b_controller/README.md

 # xpa125b_controller
-Xiegu XPA125B Yaesu/Serial/REST/Web/MQTT Control Interface
+Xiegu XPA125B Yaesu/Serial/REST/Web/MQTT control interface.

+The Yaesu reference is to the standard voltages Yaesu use for band selection.

+Can be used with any radio which is supported by rigctl or you could write your own using whichever API you prefer.

-Designed for a D1 Mini
+Designed for a D1 Mini.